-New this year: Due to continued early swan hunt closures, the Utah Wildlife Board approved a rule prohibiting someone from being able to apply for a swan hunting permit for several years if they harvest a trumpeter swan.
-The waiting period will be as follows:
+New this year: Due to continued early swan hunt closures, the Utah Wildlife Board approved a rule making trumpeter swan harvest illegal.
+Intentionally or unintentionally harvested trumpeter swans will be seized by the Division, and criminal penalties may apply.

+Additionally, hunters may not apply for a swan hunting permit for several years if they harvest a trumpeter swan.
+The waiting period is as follows: